Education, Ecological Literacy and Awareness of our Natural Systems

-David Orr holds that the challenge for all educators is to bring young people to become aware of and appreciate the natural world so that they can discipline their lives to conform with how the world works as a natural system.
-We need to see ourselves as having a dual citizenship in our nature as well as our political system.
+David Orr holds that the challenge for all educators is to bring young people to become aware of and appreciate the natural world so that they can align their lives with how the world works as a natural system.
+He says, we need to see ourselves as having a dual citizenship (citizens of the country where we were born and of the planet).
 Dr. Orr urges educators to adapt all curricula to sustainability.
-In turn, he has adapted the architecture of education to the pedagogy or learning of environmental sustainability.
 He stressed that sustainability is not just to be seen as an abstraction, but needs to be built into the place in which students learn about sustainability.
-Dr. Orr reviews offers additional advice based on the books he has written and edited.
-To conclude, Dr. Orr speaks about the Earth Charter, which he considers to be “the seminal document of our times”.
+In this interview, Dr. Orr reflects on the books he has written and edited; and speaks about the Earth Charter, which he considers to be “the seminal document of our times”.

 Questions Addressed in this Episode

-- On education for a more sustainable world, what are the challenges, opportunities, and the right approach?
+- What is your take on education for a more sustainable world, what are the challenges, opportunities, and approaches to consider?

-- How should the futures of education look like?
+- How do you envision the futures of education?
 What will be the inevitable major changes in education practice, such as in the dynamics of a classroom in the next 10 to 20 years?

-- The most important advice for anyone who is willing to make teaching and learning for sustainability happen in higher education.
+- What is your most important advice for anyone who is willing to make teaching and learning for sustainability happen in higher education?